robin/chit/README.txt

 == SYNOPSIS:

+To initialize chit repositories
+$ chit --init
+This will be run automatically when you run chit for the first time.

 To get your cheat sheet:
 $ chit [cheatsheet]
 If it does not exist, a new one will be created and waiting for your editing.
 Leave it blank and quit the editor if you don't want to add a new one.